DG-code101/my-game-dev-journey/devlogs/day3-learning-cpp.md

 - Making sure the GitHub links and TikTok references matched up

 ## 🎯 Next Steps
-- Continue with the next Exercism exercises
+- Continue with the next few exercises on Exercism
 - Start planning the first gameplay mechanic for *Testament*
 - Draft a roadmap section for my GitHub README